skperry99/skperry99.github.io/index.md

     <h1>👋 Welcome</h1>

     <p class="hero-tagline">
-      Full-stack developer with a telecom engineering backbone and a soft spot for playful, user-friendly products.
+      Full-stack developer with a telecom engineering backbone and a soft spot for user-friendly, thoughtfully-built apps.
     </p>

     <p>
-      I’m <strong>Sarah Perry</strong> — a <strong>full-stack software developer</strong> who builds
+      I’m <strong>Sarah Perry</strong> — a <strong>full-stack software developer</strong> who likes clean APIs,
-      practical apps with personality.
-I like clean APIs, thoughtful UX, and shipping features that actually get used.
+      calm UI, and features that feel obvious in the best way.
     </p>

     <p>
-      My first career was in <strong>wireless network engineering</strong>, where I learned to think in systems: reliability, edge cases, performance, and how small changes ripple through big platforms.
+      After ~15 years in <strong>wireless network engineering</strong>, I learned to think in systems: reliability, edge cases, performance, and how small changes ripple through a whole ecosystem.
-      Now I apply that same mindset to web apps.
+      Now I bring that same mindset to web applications.
     </p>

     <p>
-      My current toolbox includes <strong>React</strong>, <strong>Java</strong>, <strong>Spring Boot</strong>,
+      These days I build with <strong>React</strong>, <strong>Java</strong>, <strong>Spring Boot</strong>,
-      and <strong>MySQL</strong> — plus the usual suspects: Git, REST, and a love of tidy documentation.
+      and <strong>MySQL</strong> — plus Git, REST, and documentation that future-me won’t curse at.
     </p>

     <p>
-      If you’re here to get a feel for my work: start with <strong>Pixel Pets</strong> below or browse my projects.
+      Want the quickest snapshot?
+Start with <strong>Pixel Pets</strong> below, then explore the rest of my projects.
     </p>
   </div>